AndreiBoris/feed-reader-testing/README.md

     * The addFeed function should add a feed to the model and view if the passed feed address is a proper RSS feed.
 This should also result in a cleared input element and a hidden input div.
-* The "Most Recently Added Feed" test suite tries to open the last feed in the allFeeds array.
-If the previous test suite performed correctly, this will tell us whether or not the feed can actually be accessed by the loadFeed function.
-Otherwise this is an extraneous test checking if loadFeed works, which has already been tested.
+    * We also test whether the newly added DOM element corresponding to the newly added feed can be clicked to cause loadFeed to be run with the newly added feed stored in allFeeds.